 6 things to do in Bangkok

 Almost every guide to Bangkok will recommend a day at the temples and palaces on the royal island of Rattanakosin.
 Our picks would be Wat Arun and Wat Pho, which are conveniently located across the river from each other.
 Wat Arun, the Temple of Dawn, has been recently renovated and sparkles on a sunny day with pottery shards adorning every surface.
 A short ferry across the water spits you out at Wat Pho where you can see the unmissable Reclining Buddha.
 You can even staycation in Bangkok right across the river from Wat Arun – one of our favourite things to do in Bangkok.

 To make a full day of it, take the tourist boat from Saphan Taksin (NB: the old, noisy boat on the left of the pier is both cheaper and more fun than the new catamaran directly at the front of the pier).
 The boat will drop off right outside Wat Arun.
 From there you can see the temple, then hop across on the ferry for Wat Pho.

-Stop off at Err restaurant for a spectacular bite to eat, then go next door to watch the sun go down over Wat Arun with a beer at the Deck bar.
-You can even make a full day walking tour taking in a quieter side of Bangkok – here’s how.
+Stop off at Tana restaurant for a spectacular bite to eat, then go next door to watch the sun go down over Wat Arun with a beer at the Deck bar.
+You can even make a full day walking tour taking in a quieter side of Bangkok for those in search of more active things to do in Bangkok – here’s how.

 2. Search for Dragons in Lumpini Park